The IOMCA will be targeting the growth of women and girl's cricket in 2018 to 2019 with a number of initiatives:

 For those girls who want to progress from soft ball cricket to the traditional hardball cricket there will be opportunities to train and hardball festivals from June onwards.

 The IOMCA are looking to develop representative squads at U11, U13 and senior level who are able to compete on a national scale.
-Trials will take place in March for the senior women's team and a squad will be selected to train over the summer and participate in international World Cup qualifiers in the future.
+Trials will take place in September for the senior women's team and a squad will be selected to train over the winter and participate in international World Cup qualifiers in the future.
 An U11 and U13 girl's training squad will be selected to train in the winter 2019/20.

 The IOMCA can offer -